-Although political leaders and multiple civic groups and government agencies support burying these lines, National Grid has consistently sought to undermine the burial project, even while professing to support it.
-Recently, the State Energy Facility Siting Board, siding with National Grid, decided to leave these lines overhead.
+Although political leaders and 78 citizen groups and government agencies support burying these lines, National Grid has consistently undermined the burial project.
+The RI Energy Facility Siting Board, siding with National Grid, decided to relocate these lines overhead.

-Imagine our waterfront parks at India Point, Bold Point, and the linear park bridge over the Seekonk.
-With stunning water views.
-Without power lines and towers.
+Imagine our waterfront parks at India Point, Bold Point, and the Linear Park Bridge over the Seekonk with unobstructed stunning water views!

 It’s now or never.